in28minutes/deploy-spring-boot-aws-eb/README.md

 https://www.udemy.com/full-stack-application-development-with-spring-boot-and-angular/?couponCode=FIRST-PROMO

-You will learn Basics of Building awesome frontend applications with Angular.
-You will learn the basic of Angular - Angular Modules, Components, Data Binding and Routing.
-You will be introduced to building great RESTful APIs with Spring Boot.
-You will learn to use Spring Security to configure Basic Authentication and JWT.
-You will learn to solve the challenges of connecting an Angular Frontend to a RESTful API
+This course would be a perfect first step as an introduction to AWS and the Cloud.

+You will learn about automating deployments with Elastic Beanstalk CLI and creating a continuous delivery pipeline with AWS Code Pipeline.
+You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Elastic Beanstalk.

+You will be using a number of AWS Services - EC2, S3, AWS CodePipeLine, AWS CodeBuild, SQS, IAM, CloudWatch.

+You will be using deploying a variety of projects to Amazon Web Services (AWS).
+These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
+We will help you set up each one of these.

 https://www.udemy.com/full-stack-application-development-with-spring-boot-and-angular/?couponCode=FIRST-PROMO